 How do I report unauthorized transactions to PayPal?

-Note: Mergo uses PayPal as its payment gateway.
-This means that Mergo does not have access to your Credit Card or Banking information - Learn more.
+Note: Mergo uses Paypal and Stripe as its payment gateways.
+This means that Mergo does not have access to (and will never ask for) your Credit Card or Banking information.
+Learn more.

 It's extremely important to report any suspected instances of fraud.
 We will discuss the steps you need to take in case you suspect unauthorized transactions on your PayPal account (i.e., you did not authorize the purchase, you did not make the purchase, or you were a victim of identity or credit card theft).